Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Introduction

-Several search-based detection algorithms such as slab-sphere decoding~\cite{SSD} and enhanced reactive tabu search~\cite{ERTS} have been proposed for overloaded MIMO channels.
-Though these schemes show reasonable detection performance, they are computationally demanding, and it prevents us from implementing them into a practical massive overloaded MIMO system.
-As a computationally efficient approach based on the $\ell_1$-regularized minimization for underdetermined systems, Fadlallah et. al proposed a detector using a convex optimization solver~\cite{Fad1,Fad2}.
+Several search-based detection algorithms such as slab-sphere decoding~\cite{SSD} and enhanced reactive tabu search (ERTS)~\cite{ERTS} have been proposed for overloaded MIMO channels.
+Though these schemes show excellent detection performance, they are computationally demanding, and it may prevent us from implementing them into a practical massive overloaded MIMO system.
+As a computationally efficient approach based on the $\ell_1$-regularized minimization, Fadlallah et. al proposed a detector using a convex optimization solver~\cite{Fad1}.
 Recently, Hayakawa and Hayashi~\cite{IW-SOAV2} proposed an iterative detection algorithm with practical computational complexity called \emph{iterative weighted sum-of-absolute value} (IW-SOAV) optimization (see also ~\cite{IW-SOAV1}).
 The algorithm is based on the SOAV optimization~\cite{SOAV} for sparse discrete signal recovery.
 In addition, the algorithm includes a re-weighting process based on the log-likelihood ratio, which improves the detection performance.
-The IW-SOAV yields the state-of-the-art BER performance among overloaded MIMO detection algorithms with comparable computational complexity.
+The IW-SOAV provides the state-of-the-art BER performance among overloaded MIMO detection algorithms with low computational complexity.

-The use of deep neural networks has spread to numerous fields such as image recognition~\cite{Image1,Image2} and speech recognition~\cite{Speech1} with the progress of computational resources.
-It also gives a great impact on design of algorithms for communications and signal processing~\cite{Com1,Com2}.
-In~\cite{Com2}, for instance, it is shown that the belief propagation decoder with trainable parameters provides excellent BER performances for several short codes such as BCH codes.
-Gregor and LeCun first proposed the learned iterative soft thresholding algorithm (LISTA)~\cite{LISTA}, which exhibits better recovery performance than that of the original ISTA~\cite{ISTA2} for sparse signal recovery problems.
-Recently, the authors proposed the \emph{trainable ISTA} (TISTA)~\cite{TISTA}, which shows significantly faster convergence than those of known algorithms such as AMP.
+The use of deep neural networks has spread to numerous fields such as image recognition~\cite{Image1} with the progress of computational resources.
+It also gives a great impact on design of algorithms for wireless communications and signal processing~\cite{Com1,Com2}.
+Gregor and LeCun first proposed the learned iterative shrinkage-thresholding algorithm (LISTA)~\cite{LISTA}, which exhibits better recovery performance than that of the original ISTA~\cite{ISTA2} for sparse signal recovery problems.
+Recently, the authors proposed the \emph{trainable ISTA} (TISTA)~\cite{TISTA} yielding significantly faster convergence than ISTA and LISTA.

+TISTA includes several trainable internal parameters and these parameter are tuned with standard deep learning techniques such as back propagation and stochastic gradient descent (SGD) algorithms.
+From our research work on TISTA \cite{TISTA} and several additional experiments (an example will be presented in Section~\ref{sec_tpg}), we encountered a phenomenon that the convergence to the minimum value is accelerated with appropriate parameter embedding for several numerical optimization algorithms such as the projected gradient descent method and the proximal gradient method.
+We call this phenomenon {\em data-driven acceleration} of convergence.